bullhornfixie/three.js-journey-classic-techniques/17-particles/readme.md

 ## Key Learning Points
 - Custom geometry using `BufferGeometry()`
-- `alphaTest` value between 0 and 1, enables WebGL to know when not to render the pixel - default the value is 0.
+- `alphaTest` value between 0 and 1, enables WebGL to know when not to render the pixel
 - `additiveBlending` color of two objects are added to each other - e.g. becomes brighter
+- Trigonometry branch of maths that studies relationships between side lengths and angles of triangles
+- `ElpasedTime / 2` reduces speed of animation by half

 ### Creating Random Colors
 - A color is composed of RGB